proofzero/kubelt-publish/README.md

 the [GitHub Actions Quickstart](https://docs.github.com/en/actions/quickstart) for more information.

-In your repo create a directory `workflow` directory in the `.github` directory:
+In your repo create a `workflow` directory under the `.github` directory:

 ```bash
 $ mkdir -p .github/workflow